Caulfield railway station: History

-Caulfield railway station was opened on 7 May 1879, with the station consisting of a single platform and track for commuter and freight service.
+Caulfield station opened on 7 May 1879, with the station consisting of a single platform and track for commuter and freight service.
 The first station buildings were opened on the site between 1881 and 1883 to coincide with the duplication of track between the city and Oakleigh.
 The current station was constructed in 1913–1914 to provide new and improved facilities for a station that was facing rapidly increasing growth.
 The station rebuild was part of level crossing removal works that removed all level crossings, rebuilt all stations, and quadruplicated the corridor between South Yarra and Caulfield by 1914.
-In late 1922, the line was electrified using 1500 V DC overhead wires, with 'three position' signalling also introduced.
+In late 1922, the line was electrified using 1500 V DC overhead wires, with "three position" signalling also introduced.

 The station has mostly stayed the same since 1914, with only minor upgrades taking place.
 In 1977, the goods yard and loading platform was closed to traffic.
 This platform had been used for cargo, postal, farming, and Caulfield Racecourse horse deliveries during its operational life; however, it was decommissioned after the reduction in use.
 In 1985, a number of sidings and their associated points and signals were abolished.
-The station underwent minor upgrades in 1994 and 2015–2016, and in June 1996, it was upgraded to a Premium Station.
+The station underwent minor upgrades in 1994 and 2015–2016, and in June 1996, it was upgraded to a premium station.
 In July 2022, the signal box at the station was closed, with operations handled remotely from the Kananook signal control centre.

 In conjunction with the Metro Tunnel project, Caulfield station has received upgrades to its heritage structures, platforms, ticketing facilities, and signage.
 These projects have been undertaken to make Caulfield station into a hub and major interchange station.
 Despite these upgrades, many news outlets and public transport commentators have called for more drastic upgrades to the station, including making the station fully accessible, increasing connectivity to other modes of transport, and reducing overcrowding that is often faced at the station.